sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 In VM environments on public clouds, there is currently no direct way to measure the power that a VM consumes.
 Therefore, we need to estimate the power using a trained power model, which has some limitations that impact the model accuracy.

 Kepler can estimate the dynamic power consumption of VMs using trained power models.
-Then, after estimating each VM’s power consumption, Kepler applies the Ratio Power Model to estimate the processes’ power consumption.
+Then, after estimating each VM's power consumption, Kepler applies the Ratio Power Model to estimate the processes' power consumption.
 However, since VMs usually do not provide hardware counters, Kepler uses eBPF metrics instead of hardware counters to calculate the ratios.
 It is important to highlight that trained power models used for VMs on a public cloud cannot split the idle power of a resource because we cannot know how many other VMs are running in the host.
 We provide more details in the limitation section in this blog.
 Therefore, Kepler does not expose the idle power of a container running on top of a VM.